***PLEASE NOTE: photographs contain a 16 DVD set from volume I to XV. Volumes XVI and XVII ARE ALSO included in this collection***

 What I really liked about this documentary was the insight we got, from George himself, into the beautiful lyrics that he wrote and performed, especially after the death of his first real love, Anselmo.
 George told us what inspired his song writing before and after his meeting with Anselmo and he showed us, with the help of musical clips, how his various emotions manifested themselves through song.
 His happiness when he met Anselmo, his sadness when Anselmo died and when his mother died of cancer, his anger when Sony refused to let him go and his humour after his unfortunate encounter in a Beverly Hills loo, Ricky Gervais made us laugh with his take on the affair.
 Elton John seemed to understand George well and perhaps surprisingly, Liam Gallagher too.They, along with a few other celebrities, helped us get to know George better and by the time Chris Martin started to sing “A Different Corner”, his tribute to George at the Brit Awards, there were tears in my eyes.
 I met George Michael many years ago and we all knew he was gay, but most of all it was obvious that he was a very kind person and very vulnerable, which comes across during this fine documentary.
 You will laugh and probably cry when you watch Freedom, I dare you not too!

-This is the most complete music video collection of WHAM / George Michael anywhere, ever!!!
-An incredible THIRTY FIVE YEARS of coverage of the career of George Michael in all TOTALING OVER THIRTY HOURS ON SIXTEEN SEPARATE DVD’s.
+An incredible THIRTY SEVEN YEARS of coverage of the career of George Michael in all TOTALING OVER THIRTY SEVEN HOURS ON EIGHTEEN SEPARATE DVD’s.
 This is the most extensive video archive DVD collection of BOTH WHAM! and George Michael anywhere, ever!!!
 This collection stands alone as a definitive WORLDWIDE look at the history of George Michael as a solo artist in additional to his original early work with Andrew as WHAM!
-Watch through out the years covering as early as 1982 and up to as recent as HIS UNFORTUNATE PASSING LATE LAST YEAR AND INTO THE NEW DOCUMENTARIES OF 2017.
+Watch through out the years covering as early as 1982 and up to as recent as HIS UNFORTUNATE PASSING in 2016 AND INTO THE NEW DOCUMENTARIES OF 2017 and onwards all the way to as recent as 2019.

 A chronological history of an evolution of an artist.
-Take advantage of this auction and OWN this unique historical WORLDWIDE collection.
+Take advantage of this visual archive and OWN this unique historical WORLDWIDE collection.